REMEMBER: In 1930, They Didn't Know It Was "The Great Depression" Yet

 The 2009-2010 rally that ended in April, of course, may actually be the start of a great new bull market, one that will shake off the current “correction” and roar back to the market’s old highs.
 On the other hand, it may yet also be another version of what happened in 1930–the start of another bear market that will take the market down for years (or even, gulp, to a new low).

 Importantly, we won’t know for sure what today’s market is until we look at it with the genius of 20/20 hindsight.
-As Peter Schiff pointed out recently–and David Rosenberg observes today–even as late as 1931, they didn’t know they were in a “Great Depression” yet.
+As Peter Schiff pointed out yesterday, even as late as 1931, they didn’t know they were in a “Great Depression” yet.
 On the contrary, the promise from the White House was that “prosperity is just around the corner.”

 Don’t believe it?
 Check out this excellent compilation of New York Times clippings from early 1930 put together by Dan Alpert of Westwood Capital.
 There is nary a hint that anyone had any idea about the disastrous decade that was to come.